QiuyanGuo/Emergency-Room-Simulation/README.md

   - All time-related values are in minute(s)

 ## Simulation's variables of uncertainty:
+- The main uncertainty is how patients with different purposes arrive randomly and spend uncertain time with nurses/doctors
   ### Random variables:
   - Exact patient numbers in an hour
   - The arrival time of each patient in the hour